 “You’re not going yet!?”

 I’ve written before about the sadness I experience as a teacher at the end of the school year.
-I’ve done yoga with kids from their diaper days to showing off the big gap in their front teeth to them transforming into young ladies and gentlemen.
-Some of you may know what it’s like to have taught in the same school long term.
-Relationships form, lovely connections that makes our eyes light up when we see each other for yoga class.
+I’ve done yoga with kids from their diaper days, to seeing the big gap in their front teeth, to them transforming into adults.
+If you’ve ever got the privilege to teach in the same school long term, you know what its like.
+Relationships form, we make connections that light us up when we see the kids in our classes.

 Its me who’s silently saying, “You’re not going yet!?”